-This fourth supplement (the "Fourth Supplement") to the base prospectus dated 28 June 2017, as supplemented on 22 September 2017, on 26 January 2018 and on 22 March 2018, (the "Prospectus") constitutes a supplement for the purposes of Article 13.1 of the Loi relative aux prospectus pour valeurs mobilières which implements Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003, as amended by Directive 2010/73/EU of the European Parliament and the Council of 24 November 2010 into Luxembourg Law (the "Luxembourg Law") and is prepared in connection with the EUR 25,000,000,000 Debt Issuance Programme of Volkswagen Financial Services Aktiengesellschaft ("VWFSAG" or the "Guarantor"), Volkswagen Leasing GmbH ("VWLGMBH"), Volkswagen Financial Services N.V. ("VWFSNV"), Volkswagen Financial Services Japan Ltd. ("VWFSJ") and Volkswagen Financial Services Australia Pty Limited ("VWFSAL") (each an "Issuer" and together the "Issuers").
-Expressions defined in the Prospectus shall have the same meaning when used in the Fourth Supplement.
+This fifth supplement (the "Fifth Supplement") to the base prospectus dated 28 June 2017, as supplemented on 22 September 2017, on 26 January 2018, on 22 March 2018 and on 29 March 2018, (the "Prospectus") constitutes a supplement for the purposes of Article 13.1 of the Loi relative aux prospectus pour valeurs mobilières which implements Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003, as amended by Directive 2010/73/EU of the European Parliament and the Council of 24 November 2010 into Luxembourg Law (the "Luxembourg Law") and is prepared in connection with the EUR 25,000,000,000 Debt Issuance Programme of Volkswagen Financial Services Aktiengesellschaft ("VWFSAG" or the "Guarantor"), Volkswagen Leasing GmbH ("VWLGMBH"), Volkswagen Financial Services N.V. ("VWFSNV"), Volkswagen Financial Services Japan Ltd. ("VWFSJ") and Volkswagen Financial Services Australia Pty Limited ("VWFSAL") (each an "Issuer" and together the "Issuers").
+Expressions defined in the Prospectus shall have the same meaning when used in the Fifth Supplement.

-The Fourth Supplement is supplemental to, and should only be read in conjunction with, the Prospectus.
+The Fifth Supplement is supplemental to, and should only be read in conjunction with, the Prospectus.

-The Fourth Supplement serves to update certain information in connection with the diesel issue.
+The Fifth Supplement serves to update certain information in connection with the diesel issue.

-VWFSAG accepts responsibility for the information contained in the Fourth Supplement and hereby declares, that having taken all reasonable care to ensure that such is the case, the information contained in the Fourth Supplement is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.
-VWLGMBH, VWFSNV, VWFSJ and VWFSAL are not responsible for the supplemental information contained in this Fourth Supplement.
+VWFSAG accepts responsibility for the information contained in the Fifth Supplement and hereby declares, that having taken all reasonable care to ensure that such is the case, the information contained in the Fifth Supplement is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.
+VWLGMBH, VWFSNV, VWFSJ and VWFSAL are not responsible for the supplemental information contained in this Fifth Supplement.